Palaemon macrodactylus: Habitat and environment

 Palaemon macrodactylus has a broad water tolerance range, which allows it to occupy a variety of aquatic environments around the world, including brackish and marine coastal waters.
 Its optimal salinity range is between 5 and 15 part per thousand (ppt), which is considered moderately saline water.
 P. macrodactylus primarily utilizes the low salinity regions of estuaries.
 They also favor pilings, walls, debris, and other forms of shelter as habitats and are often most abundant in lower-salinity waters.

 Natural behavior

-Palaemon macrodactylus typically eats plants, mysids such as Neomysis mercedis, amphipods, and crabs.
+Palaemon macrodactylus typically eats plants, mysids such as Neomysis, amphipods, and crabs.
 Particularly, its primary natural food sources are recorded to be Corophium (so called "mud shrimp") or Rhithropanopeus (so called "Harris mud crab").
 They prefer rubble, man-made structures, and vegetation as foraging habitats, and experimental studies demonstrate a strong preference for even unfamiliar structural elements, including plastic Army men.
 P. macrodactylus are considered as osmoregulators and just like their related resident species.
 The similarities among these species often puts them in direct competition for dietary resources.
 What's more, when densities of these competing species reach a critical limit, cannibalism has been reported.